fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 ## The dataset:

 I am going to use the so-called `Intel Image Classification`.
-I do not know certainly whether it comes from Intel or not.
-However, It is widely named like that in Kaggle and other sources.
+I do not know certainly whether it belongs to Intel or not, however it is widely named like that in Kaggle and other sources.

 Some facts about the `dataset` folder on this repository: